A Christmas Carol (1938 film)

 fantasy drama film adaptation of Charles Dickens's 1843 novella of the same name, starring Reginald Owen as Ebenezer Scrooge, an elderly miser who learns the error of his ways on Christmas Eve after visitations by three spirits.
 The film was directed by Edwin L. Marin from a script by Hugo Butler.
 A Christmas Carol has a rating on the review-aggregator Rotten Tomatoes, based on reviews.
-It was June Lockhart's film debut, the beginning of her lengthy career in cinema.
+June Lockhart makes an uncredited appearance in this film.

 Plot

-On Christmas Eve in 19th-century London, Fred Holloworth is sliding on ice on a sidewalk.
-He meets Peter and Tim Cratchit, sons of his maternal uncle Ebenezer's clerk, Bob Cratchit.
-When Fred reveals who he is, the boys take off in terror.
+On Christmas Eve in 19th-century London, Ebenezer Scrooge's nephew Fred is sliding on ice on a sidewalk.
+He meets Peter and Tim Cratchit, sons of Scrooge's clerk, Bob Cratchit.
+When Fred reveals that Scrooge is his uncle, the boys take off in terror.

 Fred soon arrives at the counting-house of the miserly Ebenezer.
 After declining an invitation from his nephew to dine with him on Christmas, Scrooge rudely dismisses two gentlemen collecting money for charity.
 That night, Scrooge reluctantly allows Bob to have Christmas off but orders him to come into work early the day after.
-Later, though, Bob accidentally knocks off Scrooge's hat with a snowball.
+Later Bob accidentally knocks off Scrooge's hat with a snowball.
 Scrooge fires him and withholds a week's salary to compensate for the ruined hat, also demanding a shilling to make up the difference.
 Bob spends the last of his wages on food for his family's Christmas dinner.

-In his house, Scrooge is confronted by the ghost of his deceased business partner, Jacob Marley, who warns Scrooge to repent his wicked ways, or he will be condemned in the afterlife as Marley was.
-He tells Scrooge he will be haunted by three spirits.
+In his house, Scrooge is confronted by the ghost of his deceased business partner Jacob Marley, who warns Scrooge to repent of his wicked ways, or he will be condemned in the afterlife as Marley was.
+He tells Scrooge he will next be haunted by three spirits.

 At 1 a.m, Scrooge is visited by the youthful Ghost of Christmas Past, who takes him back in time to his early life.
-Scrooge is shown his unhappiness when he was left to spend the holidays alone at school, and his joy when his sister, Fan, came to take him home for Christmas.
+Scrooge is shown his unhappiness when he was left to spend the holidays alone at school and his joy when his sister Fan came to take him home for Christmas.
 The spirit reminds Scrooge that Fan, dead for some years, is the mother of his nephew.
-Scrooge is shown his early career in business and money lending as an employee under Fezziwig.
+Scrooge is shown his early career in business and money lending as an employee under the benevolent Fezziwig.